ntausend/TTN.jl/README.md

      current structure is only working with MPO's and will fail representing other structures.
   3) Define a function wich updates the environments according to a internal state referencing the old orthogonality centrum and the new orthogonality centrum of the ttn.
+- More flexibility in choosing the lengths of the system -> allow for general dimensions

 ### Examples: